colinjlee/self-study/README.md

-# self-study
+# Self-study
-Various practice problems from the book Cracking the Coding Interview 6th Edition
+Various practice problems I did from the book Cracking the Coding Interview 6th Edition